jlognn/dynamo/README.md

 Dynamo
 =========

-A tiny (really, just fifty lines of code) library for simple dynamic React state management
+A tiny (really, just fifty lines of code) library for simple dynamic React state management.
+The ethos of Dynamo is that you create a simple store, pick items out of it dynamically and as-needed through the `getState()` method, and change the store using the `dispatch()` method.

 ## Installation